wsvincent/djangox/README.md

 ## First-time setup

 1. Make sure Python 3.7x and Pipenv are already installed.
 [See here for help](https://djangoforbeginners.com/initial-setup/).
-2. Clone the repo and configure the virtualenv:
+2. Clone the repo and configure the virtual environment:

 ```
 $ git clone https://github.com/wsvincent/djangox.git